Samuell1/octobercms-deploy/README.md

 - Disable debug and enabled cache for everything
 - Use memory cache (redis, memcached...)
 - In custom plugins cache information that is request heavy
+- Apply custom caching for values that are not needed to be accessed in realtime (For example category list, default values)